What is a Printed Circuit Board (PCB)? | Its Structure And Types

-A Printed Circuit Board or PCB is a board with the purpose of connecting electronic components.
+A Printed Circuit Board or PCB or PCB is a board with the purpose of connecting electronic components.
 It consists of alternating layers of conductive copper and layers with non-conductive material for insulation purposes.

-Two methods are used to mount components on the surface of the substrate, called Surface Mount Technology (SMT) and Through-Hole Technology (THT).
+When printed circuit boards are made, two methods are used to mount components on the surface of the substrate, called Surface Mount Technology (SMT) and Through-Hole Technology (THT).
+And the board mounted with desired components is called PCB assembly (PCBA).
+When PCBA is mounted with the outer covering, it is actually the end electronic product.

-In the below illustration, you can see the layers of a single-layered printed circuit board.
+In the below illustration, you can see the stack-up of a single-layered printed circuit board.

-Now we are ready to briefly review each of the layers:
+Now we are ready to briefly review each of the layers of the stack-up:

 The copper layer is a thin foil of copper.
 It is laminated to the board with adhesive and heat.
 It is commonly applied on both sides on a double-sided printed circuit board.
 A two-layered or double-sided board means that there are two copper layers in the structure.
 You can find PCBs with only one or more than 16 copper layers!